ayjays132/ALSReplicated/README.md

 These events make it easy for Blueprints to react to state changes or trigger UI updates without coupling systems together.

+## Stance Manager Component

+`UStanceManagerComponent` controls the player's stance and replicates the current value across the network.
+Three stances are built in:

+* **Stealth** – slower movement speed but increased maximum stamina.
+* **Normal** – default speed and stamina values.
+* **Aggressive** – highest speed with reduced stamina.

+Calling `SetStance()` will update the character's max walk speed and maximum stamina accordingly.
+The component exposes an `OnStanceChanged` event which fires whenever the stance changes, allowing Blueprints to react &ndash; for example updating the HUD or playing effects.

+Related automation test: `ALSReplicated.ComponentReplication.StanceManager.CurrentStance` ensures the stance value replicates correctly.

 ## Automation Tests